Moulya-Reddy/RivalIQ-AI_Powered_NBA_Strategy_Assistant/README.md

 The **`docs/`** folder contains demonstration assets for the project:

-- **`demo.gif`** – Walkthrough of the Streamlit application showing scouting report generation, analytics, and reinforcement learning workflow.
+- **`demo.mov`** – Walkthrough of the Streamlit application showing scouting report generation, analytics, and reinforcement learning workflow.
 - **`run_eval.png`** – Screenshot of the evaluation framework displaying faithfulness scores and benchmark results.

 These assets provide a quick overview of the project without requiring local setup.